Get Practical Leadership Tips and Insights

 Your Purpose: 2023

 I’ve been told repeatedly that I ask tough questions.
 I like hard.
 I don’t like easy.
 Easy is boring.
 Easy does not grow me.
 It makes me soft, lazy, and unready for the faithful challenges ahead.
 So, carrying on from last week, let me ask you: “What is your purpose?”
-As you step into the new year, what is your purpose?
+Starting the Year with Intention As you step into the new year, what is your purpose?
 Perhaps you are walking into a new job or opportunity of some kind.
 Maybe you are entering a whole new chapter in your life.
 Or maybe, everything seems as it always has and you can’t quite commit all of you to that one thing.
 Knowing your purpose Knowing your purpose is what creates vision.
 And without a vision, goals are just what seems convenient and obvious.
-That’s why too many of us get up in the morning and “just” go to work because that’s how you survive, have a
+That’s why too many of us get up in the morning and “just” go to work because that’s

 Read More »